Canev001/GWlensing/README.md

 ## Credit

-If you use the mock data, please cite this paper:
+This mock data is released under a CC-BY 4.0 license.
+If you use the data, please cite:

   ```sh
    @article{canevarolo2023,